 Factors that threaten pollinator health

-Most researchers agree that a combination of factors is causing declines in bee and pollinator populations, including parasites, pathogens, loss of habitat or flowers that provide pollen and nectar, and pesticide exposure.
+Most researchers agree that a combination of factors is causing declines in bee and pollinator populations, including loss of habitat or flowers that provide pollen and nectar, pesticide exposure, parasites and pathogens.

-Most researchers agree that a combination of factors is causing declines in bee and pollinator populations, including parasites, pathogens, loss of habitat or flowers that provide pollen and nectar, and pesticide exposure.
+Most researchers agree that a combination of factors is causing declines in bee and pollinator populations, including loss of habitat or flowers that provide pollen and nectar, pesticide exposure, parasites and pathogens.
 Each of these has been found to negatively affect bees, but there is also evidence the combination of stresses is especially harmful.
-Bees and other pollinators depend on flowers for food – nectar provides carbohydrates, while pollen is their source of protein.
-Flowerless landscapes like mowed lawns with strict weed control, heavily paved areas of cities and fields with no plant diversity contain little food for bees which leads to poor nutrition and compromised immune systems.
+Bees and other pollinators depend on flowers for food – nectar provides carbohydrates, while pollen is their source of protein and is necessary for them to rear their young.
+Flowerless landscapes like mowed lawns with strict weed control or heavily paved areas of cities and fields with no plant diversity contain little food for bees, which leads to poor nutrition and compromised immune systems.
 Nutritionally weakened bees are more susceptible to disease and pesticides.

 Many pests and pathogens also affect bees.
 The Varroa mite, a parasite of honey bees, is one of the most destructive factors causing honey bee decline.
 Other parasites and pathogens may become a more serious problem in hives weakened by Varroa mite.

-In some cases, the flowers that bees forage on have pesticide residue on the petals or in the nectar and pollen.
+In some cases, the flowers that bees forage on have pesticide (not just insecticide) residue on the petals or in the nectar and pollen.
 These chemicals can kill bees directly or cause a variety of sublethal effects such as impairing their ability to find their hive or provide food for their larvae.
-The toxicity of pesticides for bees ranges from highly toxic to relatively safe, depending on the specific chemical and the exposure, although long-term exposure to low doses has not been investigated for many types of pesticides.
+The toxicity of pesticides for bees ranges from highly toxic to relatively safe, depending on the specific chemical and the exposure.
 In some cases the impacts are worse when pollinators are exposed to combinations of pesticides.
 Since bees forage through a wide range of landscapes, they may be exposed to a complex mixture of many different chemicals.

 Neonicotinoids, like most insecticides, will cause significant harm if pollinators come directly into contact with them.
 This exposure generally occurs when a neonicotinoid is misused and sprayed on a blooming plant or one that will bloom soon, or when bees are exposed to dust of seed-coatings at planting time.
 However, researchers have found seed-coat treatments to canola seed can be harmful to native bees feeding on canola flowers in fields planted with treated seed.